couchbase/couchbase-ruby-client/README.markdown

 If you worry about state of your nodes or not sure what node is alive, you can pass the list of nodes and the library will iterate over it until finds the working one.
-From that moment it won't use **your** list, because node list from cluster config is more actual.
+From that moment it won't use **your** list, because node list from cluster config carries more detail.

     c = Couchbase.connect(:bucket => "mybucket",
                           :node_list => ['example.com:8091', example.net'])

-There is also handy method `Couchbase.bucket` which uses thread local storage to keep the reference to default connection.
+There is also a handy method `Couchbase.bucket` which uses thread local storage to keep a reference to a connection.
 You can set the connection options via `Couchbase.connection_options`:

     Couchbase.connection_options = {:bucket => 'blog'}